RutgersCSSystems/fire-yolov5/README.md

 ```

 ##### Running Microbenchmark
-The microbenchmarks can take different durations depending on the storage
+The microbenchmarks can take different duration depending on the storage
 hardware and the available memory in the system.
 Let's run the microbenchmark,
 where we generate 100GB of files, vary the size of each request, and measure
 the throughput.